ClosedMixed

 What is the Aboriginal Culture and Healing Bushfire Recovery Grants?

 The Aboriginal Culture and Healing Bushfire Recovery Grants is a mixed grant offered by Emergency Recovery Victoria in Australia, providing $1K – $500K in funding.
-The Aboriginal Culture and Healing Bushfire Recovery Grants supported projects that addressed Aboriginal heritage priorities, culturally safe recovery initiatives, and healing outcomes following the 2019–20 Victorian bushfires.
-Grants were offered through two streams: Cultural Heritage Recovery and Aboriginal Community Support.
+The Aboriginal Culture and Healing Bushfire Recovery Grants provided funding for projects supporting Aboriginal heritage priorities, culturally safe recovery initiatives, and healing outcomes in Victorian bushfire-affected communities.
+Two streams funded cultural heritage recovery and broader Aboriginal community support following the 2019–20 bushfires.

 How much funding does the Aboriginal Culture and Healing Bushfire Recovery Grants provide?